 The College of Graduate Studies is administered by a dean who serves as a member of the Graduate Council.
-The elected members of the Graduate Council consist of one representative from each college’s Graduate Studies Committee, one at-large member from Education, one graduate student member, and one program director from each college.
+The elected members of the Graduate Council consist of one representative from each college’s graduate studies committee, one graduate student member, and one program director from each college.
 Standing committees of the Graduate Council are:

 - Assistantship Allocation